-Read the basic Economics definition covering its micro, macro aspects and fields including financial, trading, international and more.
+Read the simple definition of Economics covering its micro and macro aspects and different fields including financial, trading and more.

 It is important to study Economics so that you can gain an understanding of how resources can best be distributed to meet the needs of all people.
 There is need for Economists in government as well as in various other agencies and businesses.
 Economics is divided into macroeconomics and microeconomics, described as follows: